Git-Tricks/TEST-AUTOMARGE-REPO-EMITTER/README.md

-# TESTCOPYACTIONS-01
-this is a stupid test
+this is a stupid test for clone repository via action